-There were no Trade liabilities to related parties as at December 31, 2023.
-Trade liabilities to related parties amounted to USD 9 thousand as at December 31, 2022.
+There were no outstanding trade payables to related parties as at December 31, 2024 and December 31, 2023.

 The Company is the ultimate parent to its Group.
 Transactions between related parties took place on terms equivalent to those that apply to transactions concluded on market terms.